eNMS-automation/eNMS/README.md

 - **NAPALM _getters_**: list of getters which output is displayed in the task logs.
 - **Ansible playbook**: send an ansible playbook with optional arguments.
 - **ReST Call**: issue a GET/POST/PUT/DELETE ReST call.
+- **Custom script**: any python script you create is automatically detected and added to the web UI.

 Scripts can be combined to form a **workflow**.
 A workflow is a directed graph which vertices are scripts.
 There are two types of edge in a workflow: `success edge` and `failure edge`.
 The success edge (resp. failure edge) indicates which path to follow in the graph if the source script was successfully executed (resp. failed).